OverengineeredOne/site/README.md

 ## Deploying

 There is no container orchestration set up.
 Currently you are required to ssh into the cloud vm.
-Use git to update to remote then run
+Use git to update to remote then run the serve shell script to compile.
+Once completed create a service to keep the webserver alive.